DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 ## Q4.
 Launch the tracking server locally

 We want to manage the entire lifecycle of our ML model.
-In this step you'll need to launch a tracking server.
+In this step, you'll need to launch a tracking server.
 This way we will also have access to the model registry.

 Your task is to